Aigle Azur: After 2001

-On 29 March 2018, Frantz Yvelin held a press conference in Paris to present the company's new strategic directions.
-After major development of the network in 2017, the company announced new long-haul routes to São Paulo and Beijing to open in July and September 2018, respectively, with year-round service.
-Aigle Azur received two Airbus A330-200 aircraft formerly operated by Air Berlin in April 2018 to operate these two routes.
+On 29 March 2018, Frantz Yvelin held a press conference in Paris to present the new strategic directions.
+After major development of the network in 2017, new long-haul routes to São Paulo and Beijing were to be to opened in the following July and September, respectively, with year-round service.
+In fact Aigle Azur was delivered two second-hand Airbus A330-200 aircraft in April.
 Both were equipped with new cabins and a new visual identity^{9}.
-Aigle Azur also launched its first domestic route in 2018, between Lyon and Nantes, as well as a service to Italy (Milan).
-The company also developed new partnerships, including with Air Caraïbes, S7 Airlines, and TAP Air Portugal, in addition to the existing ones with Azul and Hainan Airlines.
+The air carrier also launched its first domestic route in 2018, between Lyon and Nantes, as well as a link to Milan (Italy).
+The company also developed new partnerships, including Air Caraïbes, S7 Airlines, and TAP Air Portugal, in addition to the existing ones with Azul and Hainan Airlines.
 On 22 January 2019, Aigle Azur announced it would launch a regular route to Kyiv by 18 April 2019.

-French businessman Gerard Houa – who controls around 20% of the carrier – tried to take control but was rejected by HNA Group and David Neeleman.
+French businessman Gerard Houa (who controlled approximately 20% of the carrier) tried to take control but the proposal was rejected by both HNA Group and David Neeleman.
 After that, the carrier was placed under the control of a temporary administrator on 27 August 2019 at the request of its president.
+Some industry observers believed that behind these maneuvers there was a much more difficult situation.

 Bankruptcy and liquidation

-Aigle Azur filed for bankruptcy and was placed in receivership on 2 September 2019, while it continued to operate flights.
+On 2 September 2019 Aigle Azur filed for bankruptcy and was placed in receivership, while it continued to operate.
 Flights to Mali, Brazil and Portugal were suspended as of 5 September, and ticket sales ceased for all flights after 10 September.
 Later on 5 September, the receiver decided to suspend all flights as of the evening of 6 September, citing the company's financial situation and operational difficulties.

 A deadline of 9 September was set for takeover offers.
-Aigle Azur's 9,800 slots at Orly are reportedly of particular interest; the slots cannot be purchased directly, however, only via a takeover of the company.
+Reportedly Aigle Azur's 9,800 slots at Orly were of particular interest but could not be purchased directly, however, only via a takeover of the company.
 In total, 14 takeover offers were received.
-Confirmed bids to take over a significant proportion of assets were received from Air France, Groupe Dubreuil (owners of Air Caraïbes and French Bee) and Lu Azur (owned by former shareholder Gerard Houa).
+Confirmed bids to take over a significant proportion of assets were received from Air France, Groupe Dubreuil (owner of Air Caraïbes and French Bee) and Lu Azur (owned by former shareholder Gerard Houa).
 Expressions of interest primarily for activities at Orly were received from EasyJet, Vueling and other unnamed bidders.

 A commercial court hearing on 16 September gave bidders until 18 September to submit revised proposals.
 A joint bid from Air France and Groupe Dubreuil was deemed by trade unions to offer the best conditions for personnel, though legal problems relating to the conditions on which personnel would be transferred to the new owner remained to be resolved.
 The receivership period was extended until 27 September to allow negotiations to continue.
-None of the bids proved viable, and the airline was formally liquidated by the commercial court on 27 September 2019.
+None of the bids proved viable, and the airline was formally liquidated by the commercial court on 27 September.